-FSRA anticipates that adopting the ORM framework will help insurers achieve more effective compliance with the applicable requirements under the Insurance Act and the Automobile Insurance Rate Stabilization Act, including meeting obligations of s.
-439 of the Insurance Act as it relates to s.
-4(1)(i)-(ii), s.
-9(1)(v), s.
-9(1)(ii) and s.
-9(1)(iv) of the UDAP Rule.
-[6]
+FSRA anticipates that adopting the ORM framework will assist insurers in complying with applicable Insurance Act and Automobile Insurance Rate Stabilization Act requirements, including by avoiding unintended contraventions of s.
+439 of the Insurance Act as it relates to paragraphs (3) and (11) of s.
+1 and paragraph (5) of s.
+2(1) of the UDAP Regulation.6